TueHellsternKea/study/4sem/10-IT_security/IT_Security_Slide.md

 ![bg right:40% 150%](./image/bruteforce.png)

 # Brute-Force attack
-Brute-force attacks (just trying out all possible combinations) have become computationally easy =>  its simpler to just try out all combinations than to guess something clever.
+Brute-Force attacks (*just trying out all possible combinations*) have become computationally easy =>  **its simpler to just try out all combinations than to guess something clever**

 ---